 Step 3.
 Find a grantmaker who is a good match

 The third step is to identify a grantmaker whose funding priorities, geographic focus, type of funding, and timeline are aligned your own.
 One of the most important revelations I had as a novice grant writer was when I realized that funders have their own missions too.
 Grantmakers of all kinds—private, corporate, government—have been mandated (by their founders, donors, trustees, or lawmakers) to give to certain causes, to certain recipients, and/or in particular places.
 Find a grantmaker with whom you can develop a mutually beneficial relationship.Note: Don’t know where to begin looking?
 Start with the post I mentioned earlier: 10 Places to Find Your Next Grant.

 Step 4.
 Determine the method of first contact

 Most funders will tell you how to get in touch with them.
 It could be a letter of inquiry, phone call, email, or a face-to-face meeting.
 Sometimes your initial contact with a funder will be when you submit a full application.
 If you have to call, email, or meet in person, make a good first impression.
 Be prepared to succinctly describe your organization, the community you serve, and the program or project for which you are seeking support.
 Be prepared to listen too, with a spirit of curiosity and even generosity.
 Learn about the funder’s history, mission, and current priorities.
 Then ask about the process for submitting a grant.

 Letters of inquiry are an increasingly common way for grantmakers and grantseekers to introduce themselves to each other.
-Check out this short series I did earlier this year on how to write irresistible letters of inquiry.
+Check out this short series I did on how to write irresistible letters of inquiry.

 Step 5.
 Complete the grant application